 - Entry visa to Egypt.

-- Lunch and drinks in the stay in the hotel last day.
+- Lunch and drinks during the stay on the hotel’s last day.